 This issue isn’t that serious on new Fuji cameras (like X-T2 or X-Pro2) since their indicator is more granular and even percentage can be shown.
 Older cameras (X-T1 or X-Pro1) offer only 4 states of the indicator (Full or 3 bars, 2 bars, 1 bar and Empty).
 Based on the chart we can deduct how much of the battery remains when there is a change in the battery indicator:

 |Voltage when the change occurs||Fujifilm battery (remaining power)||Other batteries (remaining power)|

 |2 bars=>1 bar||6.70 V||10%||1%|

-In order to confirm the claim that the new NP-W126S has better heat dissipating capabilities, I measured temperature of individual batteries in two tests: after 10 minutes of 4K video recording in X-T2 and after 20 minutes of 1A load in my (dis)charger.
-The results of both tests were similar, but the one made in camera seemed to be a little biased by the internal camera temperature and so the results in the table above presents results from the second test.
+In order to confirm the claim that the new NP-W126S has better heat dissipating capabilities, I measured temperature of individual batteries in two tests: after 10 minutes of 4K video recording in X-T2 and after 15 minutes of 1.5A load in my (dis)charger.
+The results of both tests were similar, but the one made in camera seemed to be a little biased by the internal camera temperature and so the table above presents results from the second test.

 The new Fujifilm’s battery really seems to handle extended high loads better, even though other good batteries aren’t much worse.
 Only the batteries with the lowest capacities don’t perform that well in this test — while DSTE was only about 4-5 degrees warmer, the noname brand started swelling, probably due to higher power load of the camera making 4K recording.
 This was the end of the test for this battery, and actually the end of this battery for me altogether. 😉